silitone/aria2.ts/README.md

 ## Overview

 This is pet project, main idea is to develop several solutions for common task appearing in indie game development.
-Tools are built with crossplatf
+Tools are built with crossplatform in mind.

+## Language

+Main language is plain C99.

+## St